How to Start Your Own LLC in Tennessee - Complete Guide

 Record Keeping

-Maintain all formation documents, contracts, tax filings, and correspondence in a secure location.
+Keep all formation documents, contracts, tax filings and correspondence in a safe place.

 Annual Reporting

-LLCs must file an annual report by the first day of the fourth month after the fiscal year ends.
+LLCs are required to submit an annual report by the first day of the fourth month of the end of the fiscal year.
 The filing fee is $300.

 Tennessee LLC FAQs